NeighTools/UnityDoorstop/docs/dist_readme.md

     * *Alternatively*, extract `Example\Doorstop.dll` into the game's root folder and use the above configuration as-is.
 4. Run the game
     * If run with the example, a file named `doorstop_is_alive.txt` should appear in the game's root with the success message.

+## Using Doorstop as `version.dll` proxy

+The official releases allow you to use Doorstop as `version.dll` proxy as well.
+While `winhttp.dll` has been tested to have better support running on Wine, `version.dll` appears more functional with Unity 3 games.
+As such, you can choose between `winhttp` and `version` proxies by simply renaming the Doorstop DLL.

 ## Using Doorstop to execute assemblies